As per Statista, the TVOD revenue model is expected to reach US$10.93bn in 2024.

 Pay-Per-View Video Platform Considerations

-To utilize the PPV revenue model, creators should choose a streaming platform that avails PPV.
+To utilize the PPV revenue model, creators should choose a professional live streaming platform that avails PPV.
 However, there are other factors that you should consider while choosing an ideal platform.

 1. Digital Rights Management (DRM)